marcosoikawa/apim-auth-entraid/README.md

 In this example, Marcos will have the "Admin" role, and Gabriel will have "Member" role.

 ## Configure APIM According App Roles
 In this sample, we will consider that Members can list the sessions, but not list the Speakers.
-To do so, we will configure 2 operations policies, one for GetSessions operation, and another one for GetSpeakers operation.
+To do so, we will configure 2 operations policies, one for **GetSessions** operation, and another one for **GetSpeakers** operation.

+### GetSessions Operation Policy: Validade JWT

 1. In Azure Portal, go to API Management, click on instance created.
 1. In the left panel, go to API, click on API just imported, GetSessions operation.
 In Inbound policy, click on **+ Add policy**.